Michael D. Martin

 Research in my lab involves analyzing genome sequences in order to reconstruct and interpret the evolutionary histories of plants, animals, and their pathogens.
 I am particularly attracted to cases in which ancient/degraded DNA derived from natural history collections allows us to explain present-day distributions of biodiversity by looking directly into the past.

-Research opportunities for graduate students are available in my lab.
+Research opportunities for master students are available in the Holomuseomics research group.
 I encourage you to make contact if you are interested in becoming involved.

 Vitenskapelig, faglig og kunstnerisk arbeid